KoldBrewEd/appsync-broadcaster-sar/README.md

 ### Hosting with the [Amplify Console](https://aws.amazon.com/amplify/console/)

-1. Fork the repository https://github.com/awsed/appsync-broadcaster-sar in your own GitHub account
+1. Fork the repository https://github.com/awsed/appsync-broadcaster-sar to your own GitHub account
 2. Commit the modified `src/App.js` file with the valid AppSync resources to the forked repository
 3. Connect your repository as per the instructions on https://docs.aws.amazon.com/amplify/latest/userguide/getting-started.html
 4. Deploy and access your app (xxxxxxxx.amplifyapp.com)